 - Once the eggs have cooled completely slice each egg in half lengthwise.
 Carefully scoop out the yolks from the egg whites and set them into a bowl.
 Using the back of a fork break up the yolks, but do not over mash them.
 You want to leave a little bit of texture to the yolks.

-- In a separate bowl add the remaining ingredients and whisk to combine.
-I always start with the lower amount of mayonnaise to start and then add more depending on how large my yolks ended up being.
-You don't want your mixture to become overly wet otherwise the mixture will become soggy.
+- In a separate bowl, add the remaining ingredients and whisk to combine.
+I always start with the lower amount of mayonnaise and then add more depending on how large the yolks end up being.
+You don't want your mixture to become overly wet otherwise, the mixture will become soggy.

 - Combine the yolks with the sauce and fold them together.
 If your mixture is on the dryer side (depending on yolk size) add the additional mayonnaise if desired.